debpal/GeoAnalyze/docs/watershed.rst

 by identifying the highest flow accumulation point as the main outlet.
 Before proceeding, the DEM must be converted to a projected CRS to ensure accurate hydrological computations.

 The following code converts the extended DEM to a projected Coordinate Reference System (CRS) and extracts the corresponding basin area, along with a clipped version of the DEM.
-The extended dem raster can be accessed from the `tests` directory of the the `GeoAnalyze  <https://github.com/debpal/GeoAnalyze/tree/main/tests>`_ package.
+The extended dem raster can be accessed from the `data  <https://github.com/debpal/GeoAnalyze/tree/main/tests/data>`_ directory.

 .. code-block:: python